 El Rito strives to return local news

-Welcome to today’s Carlsbad Current Argus now owned by local New Mexico investors in El Rito Media, LLC.
+Welcome to today’s Alamogordo Daily News, now owned by local New Mexico investors, El Rito Media, LLC.

-El Rito was established two years ago with its first purchase, The Rio Grande Sun in Espanola, and then just over a year ago it added the Artesia Daily Press of Artesia to the group.
+El Rito was established two years ago with its first purchase, The Rio Grande Sun in Espanola and then, just over a year ago, it added the Artesia Daily Press to the group.
 We have 10 investors in the group and all live and work in New Mexico.

-As of Saturday, June 1, we now own those papers along with the Current Argus, The Alamogordo Daily News, and the Ruidoso News.
+Now, as of Saturday, June 1, we also own the Alamogordo Daily News, the Carlsbad Current-Argus, and the Ruidoso News.
 Our goal in each purchase is to save local newspapers and rebuild community journalism.
 Included in our investment is a budget for hiring reporters, editors, and sales personnel in each market.

-Initially, we believe we hit the jackpot hiring three men with extensive journalism - publishing backgrounds and with specific experience in New Mexico media.
+Initially, we believe we hit the jackpot hiring three men with extensive journalism and publishing backgrounds, and with specific experience in New Mexico.

+Our General Manager and Chief Revenue Officer, Frank Leto, for many years was the publisher of the Las Cruces Sun-News and also directed operations in Alamogordo and Ruidoso.

-I have executive responsibility for all five newspapers and have been in this business for decades.
+I have executive responsibility for all five newspapers and have been in this business literally for decades.

 Please do not expect immediate results although there will be incremental changes.
 We are a small company taking over from the largest newspaper chain in the country.
 We expect a full integration of new content and new procedures to take up to 90 days.

-Note: (EDITOR’S NOTE: This column is an opinion piece from Richard Connor, editor and publisher of the five newspapers of El Rito Media.)